gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v3-to-v4.md

 #### `gatsby-plugin-feed`

 - The `feeds` option is required now
-- The `serialize` key inside the `feeds` option is required now.
-Please define your own function if you used the default one until now.
+- The `serialize` & `title` key inside the `feeds` option is required now.
+Please define your own `serialize` function if you used the default one until now.

 #### `gatsby-plugin-sharp`